Namma Metro: Opening

-After missing deadlines, Namma Metro's first section (Reach-1) had finally opened to the public on 20 October 2011.
+After missing deadlines, Namma Metro's first section (Reach-1) finally opened to the public on 20 October 2011.
 There was an overwhelming response by the public at commencement of operations.
 As per BMRCL sources, within the first 3 days of operations 169,019 people rode the metro.
 At the end of the 4th day, about 200,000 passengers had already commuted on Namma Metro.
 Namma Metro's first 12-day cumulative revenue was ₹1 crore (US$100,000).

-The northern section of Green Line (Reach 3,3A,3B) was initially scheduled to be opened by the end of 2012.
+The northern section of Green Line (Reach 3, 3A, 3B) was initially scheduled to be opened by the end of 2012.
 However, it was delayed and finally opened on 1 March 2014.
 BMRCL MD Pradeep Singh Kharola stated that about 25,000 passengers travelled on the line on the opening day.
 In the first month of operations, 7.62 lakh people used the line, at an average of 24,605 daily, generating revenues of ₹1.5 crore (US$210,000).

-The first underground section (on the Purple line) commenced operations on 30 April 2016, thus providing through connectivity between east and west of the city.

-The second underground section, along with southern reaches (viz.
-Reach 4,4A) was opened on 18 June 2017.
+The first underground section (on the Purple line) commenced operations on 30 April 2016, providing connectivity between the east and west of the city.
+Subsequently, the second underground section, along with southern reaches (viz.
+Reach 4, 4A) was opened on 18 June 2017.

-Once the east and west reaches were inter-connected with opening of the underground section of the purple line, ridership surged hugely.
+Once the east and west reaches were inter-connected with opening of the underground section of the purple line, ridership surged significantly.
 After the north–south underground section was opened (simultaneously with the elevated reach 4,4A in the south), the network provided connectivity in all four directions with interchange between the lines and this further increased ridership.
 Ridership kept increasing and was around 4,50,000 daily (September 2019).

 Phase 1 lines and sections

-Phase 1 comprises two lines spanning a length of 42.30 km, of which about 8.82 km is underground and about 33.48 km is elevated.
-There are 40 stations in Phase 1, of which 7 stations are underground, 1 at grade and 32 are elevated.
+Phase-1 consists of two lines spanning a length of 42.30 km, of which about 8.82 km is underground and about 33.48 km is elevated.
+There are 40 stations in Phase-1, of which seven stations are underground, one is at grade and 32 are elevated.

 The first phase of the project was initially budgeted at ₹6,395 crore (US$875 million).
 With route extensions and cost escalation, this was later revised to ₹11,609 crores (US$1.6 billion).
-There were many delays during construction and as a result, there were several postponements.
+There were many delays during construction, as a result, there were several postponements.
 The difficult geological conditions below ground with a mix of soft soil, high groundwater levels, hard granite and large boulders was a major impediment for tunnel boring.
 A major delay was due to a broken cutter head of TBM Godavari for which spares had to be ordered from Italy.
-Phase 1, containing 2 lines aggregating 42.3 km was completed and services opened to public on 19-June-2017.
-The final costs for phase-1 were ₹14,405 crores.
+Phase 1, containing two lines aggregating 42.3 km was completed and services opened to the public on 19 June 2017.
+The final cost for Phase 1 was ₹14,405 crores.